 - Completed or enrolled in 30 letter-graded semester credits, including a minimum of 13 credits at the U of M (28 letter-graded credits for students in CLA 1001 and CLA 1002).
 Advanced Placement and International Baccalaureate credits do not count towards these required credit totals

 - Attended or viewed a required pre-major information session

 - Note: To be competitive for admission, students should have a GPA of 3.0 or higher.

 - Do I need to wait until I have finished 13 U of M credits to apply to the Journalism major?

-No, you can apply to the major with JOUR 1001 and the required 13 letter-graded U of M credits in progress (Note: transfer students still need to meet the 30 credits minimum to apply, so will need to transfer in at least 17 letter-graded credits from their previous institution)
+No, you can apply to the major with JOUR 1001 and the required 13 letter-graded U of M credits in progress.
+(Note: transfer students still need to meet the 30 credits minimum to apply, but this can include any in-progress UMN credits)

 - When should I apply?

 This will vary depending on how many credits a student transfers into the U of M. It takes a minimum of four (4) semesters (including the semester you take JOUR 1001) to complete the major. **This means some transfer students may need to apply during their first semester on campus.